rjbou/opam/master_changes.md

   * Improve performance of some opam list combination (e.g. --available --installable) [#4999 @kit-ty-kate]
   * Improve performance of opam list --conflicts-with when combined with other filters [#4999 @kit-ty-kate]
   * Fix coinstallability filter corner case [#5024 @AltGr]
+  * Colorise as unavailable (magenta) packages that are specified in the invariant formula and that do not verify it (previous was non installed compiler package) [#5208 @rjbou]
+  * ✘ Change `--base` into `--invariant`, column name and the content is invariant formula installed dependencies [#5208 @rjbou]

 ## Show
   * Add `depexts` to default printer [#4898 @rjbou]